Sathish-30/GoLang/README.md

 - %v is used to display the value in a default format

 - %T a Go-syntax representation of the type of the value

+- uint can't be assigned with a negative number

+- like assigning `var name = "Sathish" ` we can assign as `name := "Sathish"`